Insights

 The answer isn't more technology.
 It's not a bigger implementation budget or a fancier platform.
 The answer is sustained human attention from someone who understands both the AI's capabilities and your business's evolving context.

 That's the thesis behind the Fractional AI Agent Manager model — a concept we built this company around.
-The same way fractional CFOs gave growing companies access to financial expertise without a full-time hire, fractional AI managers give companies the ongoing stewardship their AI investments need to actually deliver on the promise of that initial pilot.
+The same way fractional CFOs gave companies access to financial expertise without a full-time hire, fractional AI managers give companies the ongoing stewardship their AI investments need to actually deliver on the promise of that initial pilot.

 The companies that figure this out will have a meaningful competitive advantage.
 The ones that don't will keep writing off expensive implementations and concluding that "AI doesn't work here."